 The team is GROWING, you guys.
-Meet our newest member, Patty Carnevale, Director of Integrated Marketing.
+Meet our newest member, Patty Carnevale, Head of Revenue.
 If you’ve ever thought to yourself: I am really into the idea of working in media but that word is large, that world seems larger and I don’t quite know yet how I want to fit into it, this is the profile to read.
 She offers wise career insight and a unique window into the business side of Man Repeller — a window that remains wide open to lure in the smell of not just any nachos, the best nachos.
 Obviously.

-You’re the Director of Integrated Marketing!
+You’re the Director of Head of Revenue!
 What does that mean and what do you do?

 It means that I work on building the Man Repeller business through partnerships that stay true to our brand and audience.